Transparent heart icon with white outline and + sign.

 By:

-Borrow, Buy, or Give: the 3 levels of best books
+Good, Great, and Gift: RP’s 3 levels of best books

-RP’s Recommended Reads is focussed only on what’s awesome.
-We’ve got hundreds of suggestions, covering all ages and interests.
 Some are important and even life-changing, while others are simply light-hearted entertainment.
 Both sorts are good, it’s just the former is like meat – we need it in our diet – while the second is akin to candy, which can be a delight and a joy, but we’ll get unhealthy fast if we turn it into our major food group.
-When we do pass along a chocolate-brownie-with-a-dollop-of-moosetracks-ice-cream-on-top suggestion, you can be it’s going to be amazing, and you shouldn’t be surprised if it also happens to have some vitamins packed in there somewhere too.
+When we do pass along a chocolate-brownie-with-a-dollop-of-moosetracks-ice-cream-on-top suggestion, you can be sure it’s going to be amazing, and you shouldn’t be surprised if it also happens to have some vitamins packed in there somewhere too.

 Finally, we’ve got books that really must be read.
 We’re talking the kind of novel your spouse doesn’t need to read because you just had to share this great bit and that, until finally by book’s end you’ve read the whole thing to her.
 It’s the book you want everyone in your company to read so you bought it by the pallet.
-It’s the book your kids are not allowed to leave the house before they’ve read it.
-And even if your grandkids are far on the horizon yet, you already know what they’ll be getting from you for at last one of their birthdays.
+It’s one your kids aren’t allowed to move out of the house until they’ve read it.
+And even if your grandkids are far on the horizon yet, you already know what they’ll be getting from you for at least one of their birthdays.
 It’s the book you always have a spare copy on hand, in your car glove compartment, just in case you meet someone who hasn’t read it yet.
 It’s that book.
-There aren’t a lot of this sort.
-But we’ve found some, and we’re particularly eager to share these ones with you!

 Enjoyed this article?